Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Flow-Based Likelihood Ratio Estimation

 \subsection{Simulation-Based Likelihood Ratio Estimation}

-To address the computational cost of the naive estimation, we propose estimating the likelihood ratio in \cref{eq: ratio_formulation} via the simulation of a \textit{single ODE}.
-By eliminating the additional expensive integral evaluations required by the naive method, our approach efficiently scores individual data points while maintaining stable performance.
+To address the computational cost and compounding errors of the naive estimation, we propose estimating the likelihood ratio in \cref{eq: ratio_formulation} via the simulation of a \textit{single ODE}.
+By eliminating the additional integral evaluations required by the naive method, our approach efficiently scores individual data points while maintaining stable performance.
 Specifically, we derive a dynamical formulation of the ratio $r_t^{\theta}$ for $t \in [0,1]$, such that $r_1^{\theta} = r^{\theta}$, with $r^{\theta}$ as defined in \cref{eq: ratio_formulation}.

 For CNFs, the vector fields $u^{\theta}_t(\cdot \mid \vy)$ and $u^{\theta}_t(\cdot \mid \vy')$ generate the corresponding conditional densities under the continuity equations in \cref{eq: continuity_equation}, sharing the same tractable prior: